jukkaturunen/sandboxvtt/status.md

 ---

 ## Completed Milestones

+- **2025-10-22**: Phase 8 complete - Chat System
+  - ChatPanel component with scrollable message list
+  - Message input field with send button
+  - Sender name and timestamp display
+  - Smart timestamp formatting (time for today, date for older)
+  - Auto-scroll to bottom on new messages
+  - Real-time message synchronization via WebSocket
+  - Chat history persistence (loads from database)
+  - Disabled state when character name not set
+  - Smooth slide-in animation for new messages
+  - All users can chat in real-time

 - **2025-10-21**: Phase 7 complete - Token System
   - TokenPanel component with color picker and name input